jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 const int nVarType_WCHAR = 2;
 ```

 This defines constants to identify the variable type Alteryx passes into your function.
-All custom function variables are passed either as double values (assuming a numeric type in Alteryx) or as Unicode character array (assuming a text or date time value in Alteryx).
-Alteryx tells you what time the variable is by passing one of the two values above.
-The constants just mean you can use friendly code and not need to remember which one is which!
+All custom function variables are passed either as double values (assuming a numeric type in Alteryx) or as Unicode character array (assuming a text or date-time value in Alteryx).
+Alteryx tells you what time the variable is bypassing one of the two values above.
+The constants just mean you can use the friendly variable names and not need to remember which one is which!

 ```cpp
 struct FormulaAddInData